eckesru/Thesis-Supervisor-App/README.md

-# IU Supervisor App
+# Thesis Supervisor App

-IU Supervisor App is a mobile application to aid supervisors and students in the handling of final theses.
+Thesis Supervisor App is a mobile application to aid supervisors and students in the handling of final theses.
 This Application was developed as part of the Android Mobile Software Engineering-Course (IWMB02) at IU International University of Applied Sciences.
 <br/>